Andorra

 The conditions of service of local government employees shall be such as to permit the recruitment of high-quality staff on the basis of merit and competence; to this end adequate training opportunities, remuneration and career prospects shall be provided.

-The rapporteurs consider that the requirements of Article 6 of the Charter are respected in Andorra.
+The delegation considers that the requirements of Article 6.2 of the Charter are met in Andorra.

 Article 7.1